 Jennings had wrote that differences and inconsistencies of the transfer ports tops mostly affect just the low and mid range

-power because at top rpms the time that those
+power because at top rpm the time that those

-My final thoughts is that this .8mm ramp will have the greatest effects on engines w/o a high peak rpm.
-The higher rpm an engine is ported for, the less noticable will be this mod because the lower rpm range that this mod effects would be farther from the existing powerband.
+My final thoughts is that this piston ramp may have the greatest effects on engines w/o a high peak rpm.
 Someone with a 14,000 peak rpm engine tried this and reported that he got no benefit.
-My engine peaks at 7500 rpm.
+My engine only peaks at 7600 rpm with this mod.
 So any non-screamer engine with enough space on the piston to put a ramp on it can probably benefit from this mod.
 On my 55cc a .8mm piston ramp adds 6 degrees transfer port duration.
 For the same duration change a Honda 125 (with 54.5mm stroke) needs a 1.1mm ramp, and a Honda 250cc (with 72mm stroke) needs a 1.45mm ramp.
 Also, the longer the piston stroke (ie: larger engine), the faster the piston speed at the same rpm.
-I believe that the ramp effect is not realized at high rpms.
-So if my 55cc engine gets the most benefit at less than 3000rpm then a Honda 125 gets the same benefit below 2100rpm and a Honda 250 at below 1654rpm.
-These figures depend on the piston speed at transfer opening.
+I believe that the ramp effect may not be realized at high rpm but I haven't confirmed this myself.

 With four strokes taking over the motocross world I think the last remaining competing two strokes need every little trick in the book to be competitive again.
 4 strokes main advantage is the wide powerband they have.
 This mod restores some width to the 2 strokes powerband.